Staying Safe for Fall & Winter Hiking

 Where can I get inspired?

-- Her PNW Life – community of adventurous women in the PNW
+• Her PNW Life – community of adventurous women in the PNW

-- Issaquah Alps Trails Club – Dedicated to engaging the public to preserve, protect & promote the land, wildlife and trails.
+• Issaquah Alps Trails Club – Dedicated to engaging the public to preserve, protect & promote the land, wildlife, and trails.

-- The Mountaineers – Nonprofit, volunteer-led org working to inspire a lifetime of outdoor adventures.
+• The Mountaineers – Nonprofit, volunteer-led org working to inspire a lifetime of outdoor adventures.

-- Brown Girl Outdoor World – Black, Indigenous and Anti-racist POC 2SLGBTQ+ in the outdoors
+• Brown Girl Outdoor World – Black, Indigenous and Anti-racist POC 2SLGBTQ+ in the outdoors

-- She Colors Nature
+• She Colors Nature

-- Unlikely Hikers – Body liberation and anti-racism outdoors
+• Unlikely Hikers – Body liberation and anti-racism outdoors

-- Women Who Hike – Empowering women who hike on and off the trail
+• Women Who Hike – Empowering women who hike on and off the trail.

 How can I build community?

 Having a sense of belonging and community as outdoor enthusiasts is essential, and incredibly rewarding.
-I highly encourage you to look into options where you can meet new people, learn from one another and be inspired.
-My volunteer work with the Mountaineers has become my second home, and I am continually inspired by those I mentor, and the best part is, lifelong friendships and connections are made.
+I highly encourage you to research options where you can meet new people, to learn from and be inspired by one another.
+My volunteer work with the Mountaineers has been and continues to be, the greatest source of my inspiration.
+The best part is making lifelong friendships and connections.
+We are fortunate to live in a state surrounded by water and mountains.
+Get out there, be safe, have fun, and hike on!

+Christina Buckman (she/her) is a UW Alumni and works as an Academic HR Business Partner on the Bothell Campus.
+As an employee of the University for 11 years, she is proud to be a Husky.
 As an avid hiker and backpacker, she is a mentor and leader with the Mountaineers, where she focuses on safety, inclusivity, body positive mentorship and makes sure everyone feels a sense of belonging as she shares her passion for the outdoors.